SAP/spartacus-docs/pages/dev/Checkout-Extensibility.md

 ### Configuration specification

-- Id of the step should be an unique value.
+- **id** - should be an unique value.
 You could use it when you would need to find specific step in configuration.
-- Name is used in `CheckoutProgress` component which shows steps already completed.
+- **name** - used in `CheckoutProgress` component which shows steps already completed.
 We use that name as a translation key.
-- RouteName attribute specifies semantic page for this particular step.
+- **routeName** - this attribute specifies semantic page for this particular step.
-- The last attribute `type` is used by checkout guards (more about that in Protecting routes section).
+- **type** - used by checkout guards (more about that in [Protecting routes](#protecting-routes) section).

-- Order in which you define the steps in array is used in navigation buttons.
+Order in which you define the steps in array is used in navigation buttons.
 Example: You are on delivery-mode step.
 Based on the config, delivery mode component back button points to previous step `shippingAddress` and the next button points to `paymentDetails`.
 If you change order of steps in configuration buttons will automatically reflect those changes and link to correct pages.

 ## Components

-Every checkout component is CMS component (in default checkout all of them are CMSFlexComponents).
+Every checkout component is CMS component (in default checkout all of them are [CMSFlexComponents](https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/blob/master/pages/dev/Customizing-CMS-Components.md#placeholder-components)).
 You can do with them everything you can do with any other CMS component.
 Comparing to other CMS components these ones have more guards defined in configuration.

 ## Protecting routes